sjanzou/pecos/documentation/developers.rst

 The current release is hosted on PyPI at https://pypi.python.org/pypi/pecos.

-The software repository is hosted on GitHub at https://github.com/kaklise/pecos.
+The software repository is hosted on GitHub at https://github.com/sandialabs/pecos.

-Automated testing is run using TravisCI at https://travis-ci.org/kaklise/pecos.

-Test coverage statistics are collected using Coveralls at https://coveralls.io/github/kaklise/pecos.
+Automated testing is run using TravisCI and test coverage statistics are collected using Coveralls.

 Tests can be run locally using nosetests::